ritza-co/CodeCapsules/serverlessFirstSteps/6.CreatingLoginManager/sleeptrackerpt2.md

     return render_template("main.html", user=user_data, plot=app.config['plotting'])
 ```

-First, we leverage Flask-Login's [anonymous users](https://flask-login.readthedocs.io/en/latest/#anonymous-users) functionality to check if the current user is not logged in, and if so, we redirect them to the login page.
+First, we leverage Flask-Login's [anonymous users](https://flask-login.readthedocs.io/en/latest/#anonymous-users) functionality to check if the current user is not logged in and, if so, we redirect them to the login page.
 If the current user is logged it, we retrieve their MongoDB entry and assign it to `user_data`.
 Then we pass this variable to the `render_template` function as `user`.
 This is how the line below will access and display the user's name.

 ```html
 <h2>Hey, {{ user['username'] }}!
 Let's track your sleep.</h2>